project-zot/project-zot.github.io/docs/general/extensions.md

    Although container images are content-addressable with their SHA256 checksums, and validations are performed during storage and retrieval, it is possible that bit-rot sets in when not in use.
 The **scrub** extension actively scans container images in the background to proactively detect errors.

+### **Trust**

+   Images stored in zot can be signed with a digital signature to verify the source and integrity of the image.
+The digital signature can be verified by zot using public keys or certificates uploaded by the user through the zot API.
+The **trust** extension enables and configures this function.

 ### **Metrics**

    The **metrics** extension adds a node exporter, which is not present in the minimal build.

+### **Graphical user interface**

+   Using the zot [graphical user interface (GUI)](../user-guides/user-guide-gui.md), you can browse a zot registry for container images and artifacts.
+From the web interface, you can copy the shell commands for downloading an image using popular third-party tools such as docker, podman, and skopeo.

 ### **User preferences**

    The **userprefs** extension provides an API endpoint for adding configurable user preferences for a repository.
 This custom extension, not a part of the OCI distribution, is accessible only by authenticated users of the registry.
 Unauthenticated users are denied access.

-   The current functions implemented by this extension include:
+   The functions currently implemented by this extension include:

    - Toggling the star (favorites) icon for a repository.
    - Toggling the bookmark icon for a repository.

-For information about configuring zot extensions, see [*Configuring zot*](../admin-guide/admin-configuration.md).
+> :bulb: For information about configuring zot extensions, see [*Configuring zot*](../admin-guide/admin-configuration.md).